-Related to the sale of the Units, the Company paid certain intermediaries \$1,408,750 and issued 146,744 compensation warrants.
-The compensation warrants are exercisable at any time for five years at an exercise price of USD\$9.60 and do not have an acceleration clause.
+Related to the sale of the units in August 2021, the Company paid certain intermediaries \$1,408,750 and issued 146,744 compensation warrants.
+The compensation warrants are exercisable at any time for five years at an exercise price of \$9.60 and do not have an acceleration clause.
 The compensation warrants have been issued as consideration for services provided by the intermediaries.
-The Company used a Black Scholes calculation to determine the fair value of the compensation warrants at the issuance date.
-The fair value of \$957,947 was recorded to additional paid-in capital.
+The Company used Black Scholes to determine the fair value of the compensation warrants at the issuance date.
+The fair value of \$957,947 has a net zero impact on additional-paid-in capital.
 Significant assumption used in the Black Scholes calculation included risk free interest rate of 1.21%; historical volatility of 95.6%; and a 5.0 year expiry.